foundata/proxmox-pve-backup-usb/README.md

 An external USB drive has to be prepared before using it as storage target for PVE dump copies:

-1. Partition the disk with one primary partion and a GPT partitioning table
+1. Add a GPT partitioning table and one primary partition for the whole disk.
-2. Encrypt it with LUKS
+2. Encrypt it with LUKS.
 3. Format the partition with a filesystem (e.g. EXT4 or XSF).
-4. Place a keyfile with the LUKS passphrase on the PVE host for automatic opening of the device for backups
+4. Place a keyfile with the LUKS passphrase on the PVE host for automatic opening of the device for backups.

 Full example of preparing a drive: